Animalsebas/altur_challenge/README.md

 - Close ollama if you have an ollama server already running on 11434

 ### Linux or macOS
-Make the ollama_entrypoint.sh file executable:
+Make the ollama_entrypoint.sh file in the base folder  executable:
+- cd ./
 - chmod +x ollama_entrypoint.sh

 ### Windows